-Classes are designed for non-native speakers of English who wish to improve their basic English language skills so that they may improve their participation in the larger society or prepare for citizenship.
+Classes are designed for non-native speakers of English who wish to improve their basic English language skills in order to more actively participate in the larger society or prepare for citizenship.
 The program provides three levels of ESL instruction.
-There is a \$70 per class fee.
+There is a \$70 fee per class.
 ESL classes are available to adults 18 years of age and older.
 For more information about the ESL program, please call 215-751-8531.